MichaelLevin5908/buycrypto/README.md

 ```

 The script will poll `BTC-USD` every `POLL_INTERVAL` seconds.
 When the current price is at or below `TARGET_PRICE`, it submits a Good-Til-Canceled limit buy sized to spend approximately `USD_TO_SPEND`, logs the raw response, and exits.

+## What funds are used?

+Trades are submitted through Coinbase Advanced Trade using the API key you provide.
+Orders can only draw from the balances and permissions of that Coinbase account (for example, your USD balance or USDC).
+The bot itself has no ability to initiate transfers from a linked bank account.